Fixed point distribution on Hilbert scheme of points: Final remarks

 \subsection{Quot schemes}

-With the shorthand notation $S=\CC[x_1,\ldots, x_n]$ the Hilbert scheme of points on $\CC^n$ parametrises $k$ dimensional quotients of $S$.
+With the shorthand notation $S=\CC[x_1,\ldots, x_n]$, the Hilbert scheme of points on $\CC^n$ parametrises $k$ dimensional quotients of $S$.
 The Quot scheme is the higher rank version of this: it parametrises $k$-dimensional quotients of the free $S$-module of rank $r$:

-A classification of such modules is possible only in very small degrees, and the components, singularities and deformation theory of quot schemes is equally difficult, see \cite{joachimquot}. $\Quot_r^k(\CC^n)$ is naturally endowed with a $\GL(n)$-action induced from the action on $\CC^n$, and its torus fixed points correspond to monomial quotients of the form $S/\mon_1 \oplus \ldots \oplus S/\mon_r$ where $\mon_1,\ldots, \mon_r$ are monomial ideals of $S$.
-The curvilinear component consists of quotients which are curvilinear in each term:
+Classifying these modules to any significant extent is highly challenging, and the study of components, singularities, and the deformation theory of quot schemes present equally formidable obstacles, see \cite{joachimquot, joachimsurvey}. $\Quot_r^k(\CC^n)$ is naturally endowed with a $T^r \times \GL(n)$-action induced from the $\GL(n)$ action on $\CC^n$ and the rescaling action on the $r$ components.
+The fixed points for the action of the torus $T^r \times T^n$ correspond to monomial quotients of the form $S/\mon_1 \oplus \ldots \oplus S/\mon_r$ where $\mon_1,\ldots, \mon_r$ are monomial ideals of $S$.
+The curvilinear component is the closure of the curvilinear locus:

-The argument of the present paper applied component-wise gives \begin{corollary} All torus fixed points of $\Quot_r^k(\CC^n)$ sit on the curvilinear component $\CQuot^k_r(\CC^n)$. \end{corollary}